Contributed by: Rachana Arya

 FAQ #1: How do you know when a person suffers from bipolar disorder?

 There is one problem with bipolar disorder: It is a multi-faceted disease and more complicated than a simple checklist of symptoms that you can find online for an official diagnosis.
-Multiple visits over a long period are required to demonstrate a pattern of behaviour.
+Multiple visits over a long period of time are required to demonstrate a pattern of behaviour.

 The symptoms of bipolar illness are categorized into: